How rental car insurance works in Canada

 Here is an overview of the available rental car insurance coverages:

 Protects you from charges related to theft and collision of the rental car.
+On your insurance policy, it's called collision and comprehensive.
 CDW or LDW is not an insurance policy, by signing the agreement, you’re paying the car rental agency to waive its right to pursue you for damages or losses.